What is a Toxin?

 This means making sure that they identify the reasons for the exposure, the extent of injuries or aftermath, including steps on how to prevent such incidents or accidents in the future.
 This also means conducting a risk assessment again or identifying new steps to reduce risk.

-Use EcoOnline’s Health & Safety Software to Improve Workplace Safety
+Use EcoOnline’s Chemical Safety Software to Highlight Toxin Risks and Ensure Safety